Tall Fescue: All you need to know

 Tall fescue requires less frequency of watering thanks to its deep root system.
 You do not need to water your lawn daily.

-Tall fescue seed germination
+tall fescue seed germination

 Source